khandelwal-arpit/springboot-starterkit/readme.md

 - **Sidebar**: a sidebar for additional information
 - **Footer**: the footer area that provides the copyright info

-These components can be located in the resources/templates directory at the root as well as under the sub-directories fragements and layout.
+These components can be located in the resources/templates directory at the root as well as under the sub-directories fragments and layout.
 The content area in this layout will host the following pages :

 - Dashboard
 - Agency